-Prompted by BEPS Action 1, the EU Commission adopted two legislative proposals in March 2018 relating to the taxation of digital activities in the EU.
+2018 relating to the taxation of digital activities in the EU.
 One of the two draft directives seeks to reform corporate tax rules so that profits are registered and taxed where businesses have significant interaction with users through digital channels.
-However, the EU draft directive relating to the taxation of digital economy businesses has not been adopted yet and no German draft legislation has yet been published to this effect.
+However, the EU draft directive relating to the taxation of digital economy businesses has not yet been adopted, and no German draft legislation has yet been published to this effect.